Naveed1842/data-science-intensive-2/Donor-Choose-Project/Capstone-Milestone-Report.md

 **3) Project resources** - All materials/resources requested for the classroom projects, including vendor name<br/>
 **4) Project written requests / essays** - Full text of the teacher-written requests accompanying all classroom projects<br/>
+**5) Gift cards** - All website-purchased gift cards, including donor and recipient city, state, and partial-zip (when available)<br/>

+####Limitations-
+We do not have referral data i.e. For most of the cases, We do not know how a donor came to know about Donorchoose.org.
+However, we do have buyer data for donors who used a web-purchased gift card.
+Having referral data for all donors would be important for the company and help in ad campaign targeting.
+It could also help us in determining what donors are more likely to return for a donation or refer other donors.

+####Data Cleaning/Wrangling-
+Raw data was collected in a structured format in the form of csv files and loaded into pandas data frames.
+I had to merge projects data and donations data in a single data frame to get meaningful information such as - correlation between donor's state and project's state, plot between Primary focus subject and Average donation amount etc.<br/>
+Other wrangling done - <br/>
+* New attributes were created to help generate more interesting plots.
+For e.g.<br/>
+  * Teachers who contribute to their own project were determined with the help of their account id matched with donor's account id for the same project.<br/>
+  * Project completion percent(number of projects completed/Total number of projects) for different categories such as subject, poverty level of a school, number of students the project reached etc <br/>
+* I had to remove whitespaces from the columns while reading data from the csv files <br/>
+* Some rows had a mismatch of row values vs the columns they belong to.
+So they were handled.<br/>
+* Additional uncessary columns created as a result of bad values in donor comments were removed.<br/>

+***Data Cleaning to be done***-
+A lot of other data cleaning is pending which involves getting meaning information from donations messages/comments from donors which could help in determining important facors contributing towards a donor's interest.
+A lot of data cleaning is required on the Project essay data which involves essays written by teachers while creating their projects.
+This could gives us important insights into the factors that contribute towards a project's success.